RafaelRochaS/edge-device-simulator/README.md

 ## Usage
 The simulator can be run locally or in a docker container.
 The docker image can be built using the `Dockerfile` in the root directory.
+Additionally, the built image can be found on [Docker Hub](https://hub.docker.com/repository/docker/rafaelrs94/xapp-mec/tags/edge-sim/), and Docker compose files are provided for running the simulator in different scenarios.

 ## Configuration
 The simulator can be configured via command line parameters.
 The available parameters are: